qmk/qmk_firmware/layouts/community/ortho_4x12/guidoism/readme.md

 file and are made for my specific board.
 You made need to update this file to get the pretty forms to look right.

-TODO: generate_c.py shoudl update this file too
+TODO: generate_c.py should update this file too

 * Left palm to the `mov` key gets you the `Move` layer
 * Right thumb on the `raise` key gets you the various programming brackets and parens on your left hand